mitmproxy/mitmproxy/docs/scripting/events.rst

 WebSocket Events
 -----------------

+These events are called only after a connection made an HTTP upgrade with "101 Switching Protocols".
+No further HTTP-related events after the handshake are issued, only new WebSocket messages are called.

 .. list-table::
     :widths: 40 60
     :header-rows: 0

     *   - .. py:function:: websocket_handshake(flow)
         - Called when a client wants to establish a WebSocket connection.
 The WebSocket-specific headers can be manipulated to manipulate the handshake.
 The ``flow`` object is guaranteed to have a non-None